xinyepeng521/ece260c-lab1-starter/README.md

 - OpenROAD, Yosys, OpenSTA (included in the Docker container)

 ### Container Version Note
-Due to version mismatch between OpenROAD and OpenROAD - flow - scripts, the recommended container is: `ghcr.io/udxs/ece260c - sources:main` (no `orfs_copy` command, use `cp -r` instead).
+Due to version mismatch between OpenROAD and OpenROAD-flow-scripts, the recommended container is: `ghcr.io/udxs/ece260c-sources:main` (no `orfs_copy` command, use `cp -r` instead).

 ## Installation Steps